Ornithology - EBIO 420 - 720

 Ornithology Lab

 Equipment: Dissection kits must be purchased from the bookstore for the labs on avian anatomy.
 Dissections will be done in pairs.
 Work carefully, and be sure each lab partner gets an equal opportunity to dissect.
+You will need to obtain a good pair of binoculars.
+We can advise you on this purchase, and loan you a pair to use until you get your own.
 You should subscribe to the Louisiana birding listserve at LSU.
 Go to http://www.museum.lsu.edu/~Remsen/LABIRDintro.html for details.
 This email listserve often contains useful information on who is seeing what in and around the state, as well as alerting you to rare or unusual species in our vicointy.

 Field Trips